 Now what if I told you that reality is the video game in question?
 Imagine - your location is already known by your smartphone, or car, or a web of CCTV, or a combination of those.
 Your deepest darkest desires are known by your search engines, your network of friends by the social media services, etc. Just this alone enables huge knowledge, prediction and control abilities (this has been described in the previous sections).
 But imagine we go deeper with microchips, thought readers, smart cities and stuff like that.
 With increasing technology, we become more like the video game character.

 To reach that level, we require three things.
 First is the technology that allows us precise enough data collection.
 Second is powerful computers that enable calculations fast enough to predict outputs based on inputs long ahead in time (what chess engines already do, but in a much more complicated system).
 The third is the technology that allows us to push switches - the way a keyboard or joystick does in a video game device.
 See, we're still physical beings, dependent on things like genes expressing themselves, neurons firing, hormones entering a cell to cause certain changes, etc. All of this could be theoretically controlled by technology.
 Even now, with the relatively simple switches that we have, we can already cause depression in social media users by showing them certain stories.
-We can get people to buy things thanks to AI-determined direct advertisements, etc. Imagine if we get down to the level of the cell!
+We can get people to buy things thanks to AI-determined direct advertisements, etc. Imagine if we got down to the level of the cell!

 And this is why we need the physical infrastructure soon.
 If the world is controlled by evil actors (as it is right now) and they have all this capability (which we don't), including direct cell access, God help us.
 The higher the technology, the bigger the power difference between us and the elites.
 Resistance will not be possible anymore when technology reaches such a level (which I would guess takes no more than a few decades).
 Imagine them being able to show a graph of your most likely movements according to the information they already have, in real time, and use it against you.
 How can you resist, when the computers can predict what you're going to do on Level 6 of the reality game - and push a switch to deny or change it?
 You will never do anything other than what the elites (or the AI, if it is given control and goes rogue) allow.
-And since the technological development won't stop, we need to take over right now.
+And since the technological development isn't going to stop, we need to take over right now.